LKT123/CSE240A-Branch-Predictor-Project/README.md

+# The Assignment Description is as the follows:

-# The Branch Predictor Project
+## The Branch Predictor Project

 ## Welcome to the project